 A graduate of The University of Maryland and American University’s Kogod School of Business, where he received his MBA, Hsu is an active member of Young Presidents’ Organization (YPO) and Entrepreneurs’ Organization (EO).
 He is past president and board member of The Associated General Contractors of America’s (AGC) Metropolitan Washington, DC chapter.

 Hsu is a native Washingtonian and currently lives in Maryland with his wife of 16 years and their four children.
 He is a trustee of Georgetown Preparatory School.
 In his spare time, Hsu enjoys martial arts (a lifelong passion), coaching and mentoring youth in sports and entrepreneurship, and purchasing commercial properties.

 Ripley is a summa cum laude graduate of the University of Baltimore and a licensed CPA.
-He is a member of the Young Presidents Organization (YPO) and the Chief Executives Organization (CEO).
-He previously was a member of the Board of the University of Baltimore President’s Advisory Council, and is a partner in Sageworth, a shared family office that serves its members and clients globally.
+He is a member of both Young Presidents’ Organization (YPO) and Chief Executives Organization (CEO), and he serves on the University of Baltimore President’s Advisory Council, and is a partner in Sageworth, a shared family office that serves its members and clients globally.
 He has been married to his wife Barbara for 41 years; they live in Northern Virginia and have five children and eight grandchildren.

 Dr. Robert Samit founded MyEyeDr. in 2001.
 MyEyeDr. delivers the highest quality vision care to more than 200,000 patients annually.
 Since its founding, the company has amassed a 14% share of the local vision care market.